SystemRage/py-kms/docs/Usage.md

     -s or --sqlite [<SQLFILE>]
 > Use this option to store request information from unique clients in an SQLite database.
 Deactivated by default.
-If enabled the default database file is _pykms_database.db_.
-You can also provide a specific location.

     -t0 or --timeout-idle <TIMEOUTIDLE>
 > Maximum inactivity time (in seconds) after which the connection with the client is closed.